stat545ubc-2023/assignment-b1-Weiya818/AssignmentB1_Weiya.md

 }
 #' 1. density_plot
 #' 2. @description The density_plot function creates a density plot wiht alpha=0.5 based on the given inputs, dataset, x, and fill values, using ggplot2.
-#'  This function can be used as a visualization tool to represent the distribution of a continuous numeric variable (x) across multiple fills.
+#'  This function can be used as a visualization tool to represent the distribution of a continuous numeric variable (x) across multiple fills(categorical values).
 #' 3.@param data The input dataset
 #' @param x A continuous numerical variable in the dataset, it is one of the varibale being investigated
 #' @param fill A variable in the dataset, it is one of the varibale being investigated
+#' @param x_axis_name This is the name of the x-axis given by the user who uses this function
 #' 4.@return A density plot with value of x in x-axis across different fills and denisity as the y-axis
 ```